I study social cohesion after conflict.

 What does social cohesion look like — especially when ethnic identity is highly salient?
 Can contact across group lines restore intergroup relations after violence?
 Can grassroots interventions really chip away at structural barriers that keep communities apart in the first place?

 These are the questions that drive my research on intergroup relations after war, particularly in the Arab world.
 Leveraging field experiments and a focus on long-term, naturalistic behaviors, I investigate strategies for building everyday coexistence between Muslims and non-Muslims.

-I am a 5th year PhD candidate at Stanford University's political science department.
-As an Egyptian raised in Toronto, Jeddah, and Abu Dhabi, social cohesion has fascinated me as a concept, process, and outcome.
-My research relies on field experiments with a focus on long-term, naturalistic behaviors, often among communities recovering from war and often involving Muslim outgroups.
+I am a PhD candidate (ABD) at Stanford University's political science department.
+As an Egyptian raised in Saudi Arabia, the UAE, Qatar, and Canada, social cohesion has fascinated me as a concept, process, and outcome.

-Aside from that, I enjoy playing the drums and piano, following any soccer game with Mohamed Salah in it, and hiking (turns out it's just walking outside).
+Aside from that, I enjoy playing the drums and piano, and following any soccer game with Mohamed Salah in it.